READY FOR BETTER

 LILY DAWSON THERAPY

-you know you can do better
+your conscience is telling you that you can do better.

 this is no way to live.